isiklapper/Introduction-Git/README.md

 ** Part 2a Concept and Data Dictionary Registers
 ** Part 2b Portrayal Register Model
-** Part 3 General Feature Model and Rules for Application Schema ** Part 4a Metadata
+** Part 3 General Feature Model and Rules for Application Schema
-** Part 4b Metadata for Imagery and Gridded Data

 These documents are encoded in the